run3134/system-design-101/README.md

 Step 8 - During a transaction, the data is in lock mode.
 This is guaranteed by the lock manager.
 It also ensures the transaction’s ACID properties.

+##### SQL topic summary
+  - establish connection between client and database server
+  - example protocal JDBC: does not define protocol, rely on underlying database-specific drivers to communicate with the databases.
+    - type-4 thin driver'
+    - it does not dffine a specific protocol, it provides standardized API
+  - execuation
+    - read only: buffer manager, cache/data files
+    - transaction: transaction manager a). data is in lock mode by lock manager; b). ensure the ACID properties,  which are
+      - atomicity: as single, not further divisible
+      - consistency: preserve integrity constraints and business rules; money taken then all copies could realized the change
+      - isolation: one transaction will not affect other transactions
+      - durability: transaction committed will be permanent, will stay the same with system failure

+  - data transfer
+    - data serialization in binary format or json or xml for easy transmit and reconstruction
+    - database specific protocal

 ###  CAP theorem

 The CAP theorem is one of the most famous terms in computer science, but I bet different developers have different understandings.
 Let’s examine what it is and why it can be confusing.